Section 4.66 Reasonable Accommodations

 The purpose of this form is to provide agencies with a means to document the decisions they have made in relation to providing accommodations to persons with a disability.
 This documentation must be retained in agency files to ensure that the agencies have complied with requirements of the Americans with Disabilities Act.

 It is the responsibility of the supervisor to make sure Sections A, B, and C of the Request for Reasonable Accommodation form are completed.
 Section A is to be completed and signed by the applicant or employee.
 Section B must be completed by the supervisor conducting the interview or the discussion with the employee.
-Section C must be completed by a medical provider.
+Section C must be completed by an appropriate health care or rehabilitation professional.
+Appropriate professionals include, but are not limited to, doctors (including psychiatrists), psychologists, nurses, physical therapists, occupational therapists, speech therapists, vocational rehabilitation specialists, and licensed mental health professionals.
 Section D must be completed by the appropriate Appointing Authority for the agency.

 One copy of the completed form must be given to the applicant or employee involved.